gijskoning/ReproducingCURL/docs/index.md

 ![compare_replay_size](images/SAC-AE_replay_compare.png)\
 *Figure 3: CURL and SAC+AE training curves with batch size 256 and replay buffer sizes 5k, 50k and 100k.
 The plots show the moving average over the last 20k environment steps.
 The right plot is a combination of the middle and left plots*

 When comparing CURL to SAC+AE it is clear that CURL achieves higher scores in the early stages of the training.
 This confirms the findings of the authors that CURL is more sample efficient because it converges earlier.
 However, the best SAC+AE model ends at a similar score as the best CURL model.
-It even looks like SAC+AE has not looks like it has.
+However, it looks like SAC+AE is not nearing convergence.
 This could imply that training longer may prove fruitful for SAC+AE.

 To check this, some of the runs were trained for a longer time.
 The result of this can be found in figure 4.
+Not only did the SAC+AE not converge, it seems to have a spike in the reward just after the 500k environment steps.
+This increase in reward is visible in the results of Yarats et al. as well, but only for this specific task (cartpole swingup).
+It is unclear where this sudden spike originates from.
 ![compare_replay_size](images/compare_sac_and_curl_big.png)\
 *Figure 4: Training curves for 800k-1M environment steps.*

 ### Batch Size Comparison
 The performances of CURL and SAC+AE with batch size 256 are also compared with the original paper, where they used a batch size of 512.
 Table 1 shows the results of this comparison.
 It is clear that a batch size of 512 performs better than 256, as is to be expected.